YanchikFox/ClinicManager/README.md

 1. **Install dependencies**
    - JDK 17+
    - (Optional) A local Gradle install – the project bundles the Gradle Wrapper.
+   - No manual JAR download is required: Gradle pulls JavaFX (via the OpenJFX plugin), SQLite, SLF4J, and all supporting native artifacts automatically during the build.
 2. **Initialise the database** (creates `clinic.db` next to the project root)
    ```bash
    ./gradlew initDatabase